The Day Kappa Kappa Killed My Youth

 I am now the Evil Old Lady from next door.

 When they saw me, they jumped to their feet as fast as their wicked hangovers would allow, almost dropping their vaping thingies, and said absolutely. not. one. word. to me.
 It was pure terror on their faces.
-I asked for a clean slate.
-That is, I asked for a clean slate right after I reminded them about how punchy I get on three hours of sleep.
-They got the point.
+I asked them for a clean slate.
+That is, I asked them for a clean slate right after I reminded them about how punchy I get on three hours of sleep.
+They got the point, and they agreed to do better.

-Their power got shut off the next day.
+Their power got shut off the next day, because they don’t have jobs.

-And I have to take their trash out for them or the raccoons come and plunder at night.
+And I have to take their trash out for them or the raccoons come and plunder at night, and drag our garbage up and down the street.

 And I watched one of them almost burn his eyebrows off as he tried to learn how to light their new propane grill.
-It exploded because the gas was on too high.
-Amateur mistake.
+Clueless.

-And all their bedspreads are soaked from being left on the back deck and apparently their moms forgot to tell them it storms on the beach rather often.
-Now they have no blankets.
+And all their bedspreads are soaked from being left on the back deck, since apparently their mommies forgot to tell them it storms on the beach rather often.
+Now they have no blankets to sleep with.

 Adulting is kicking their asses right now.
-It’s a little funny, and always loud.
+It’s a little funny, and y’all, it’s always loud over there.

 And I’ve become the Evil Old Lady from next door, which is absolutely not funny at all.